E. C. Perrow

-Eber Carle Perrow (1880 - 1968) was a professor of English in the United states who wrote about the literary history of the last will and testament and southern folk songs.
+Eber Carle Perrow (1880–1968) was an American professor of English who wrote about the literary history of the last will and testament and southern folk songs.
 His writings on folk songs were influential.

 He was born in Virginia and lived for a while in Tennessee.
 He received honors as a student at Trinity College in North Carolina where he received an A.B. degree in 1903 and an A.M. degree from the same school in 1905.
 He received a Doctor of Philology from Harvard University in 1910.
 He was an Edward Austin Fellow at Harvard.
 He was an assistant professor at the University of Mississippi.
 He then became an English professor at the University of Louisville.

-While a student at Trinity, he wrote about the controversy that ensued from Trinity Professor John Spencer Bassett's editorial "Stirring Up the Fires of Racial Antipathy" about the work of Democratic Party aligned editorialists.
+While a student at Trinity, he wrote about the controversy that ensued from Trinity professor John Spencer Bassett's editorial "Stirring Up the Fires of Racial Antipathy" about the work of Democratic Party aligned editorialists.

 After his retirement from University teaching, he published the 17 page book "Unto the Hills" in 1955 and the 8 page book "Background" in 1956.

 Songs from the South

 His Songs and Rhymes from the South was published in the Journal of American Folk-Lore in three parts.
-Volume I: Songs of Outlaws (1911) vol. 25, pages 137-155.
+Volume I: Songs of Outlaws (1911) vol. 25, pages 137–155.